ICB-DCM/solverstudy/README.md

 	compareStateTrajectories_JWS_1.py
 	compareStateTrajectories_JWS_2.py

-### 1.5 Derive the whole model collection for JWS and make a pre-selection of the biomodels based on their ability to be simulated

-	correctStateTrajectories_JWS.py

 ### 1.6 Compare the state trajectories of the local simulation of all selected BioModels models who can be simulated to the in-built simulation routine of COPASI

 	compareStateTrajectories_BioModels_1.py
 	compareStateTrajectories_BioModels_2.py

-### 1.7 Finalize the model collection by excluding all biomodels which have wrong state trajectories
+### 1.7 Finalize the model collection by excluding all models that could not be imported of have non-matching trajectories

-	correctStateTrajectories_BioModels.py
+	selectModelsForMain.py

 To skip step 1, the whole benchmark collection is available in 'Solver_Study/Models'.
 If step 1 was skipped, the main folder 'Benchmarking_of_numerical_ODE_integration_methods' or the subfolders 'BioModelsDatabase_models', 'json_files', 'sbml2amici' and 'sedml_models' will not exist.